mawuni/mawuni.github.io/README.md

 ---

-## **About**
+## **Major Projects**

 I am a doctoral researcher in entrepreneurial finance.
-My work centers on how external shocks such as regulatory shifts, macroeconomic volatility, and technological disruption affect entrepreneurship, firm dynamics, and early-stage financing.
+My research explores the impact of external shocks on entrepreneurship and entrepreneurial finance.
+I am particularly interested in how these shocks influence the formation and growth of new ventures, their access to financing, and the outcomes of investor exits.

-My ongoing projects include:
+ Ongoing projects:

 - **Economic Policy Uncertainty and Investor Behavior**
   Understanding how venture capital (VC) and angel investors respond to uncertainty, new legal regimes, and digital platforms.
 I examine exit strategies such as secondary sales and continuation vehicles, and explore how digital media (e.g., micro-influencers) can affect startup fundraising.